Find Trade Colleges

 The states with the most job growth for Food Batchmaker are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Pennsylvania, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

-Food Batchmaker Average Salary
+Food Batchmaker Salary

-The typical yearly salary for Food Batchmakers is somewhere between $21,050 and $47,940.
+The average yearly salary of a Food Batchmaker ranges between $21,050 and $47,940.

 Food Batchmakers who work in Iowa, Wisconsin, or Minnesota, make the highest salaries.